fieldsoftheworld/ftw-baselines/README.md

   ftw inference polygonize austria_example_output_full.tif --simplify 20
   ```

-This results in a fiboa-compliant file named `austria_example_output_full.parquet`.
+This results in a fiboa 0.3 compliant file named `austria_example_output_full.parquet`.
 You can then view this file in QGIS to see something similar to the following image of the sample prediction output.
 The polygons in red are the predicted fields.

 ![Sample Prediction Output](/assets/austria_prediction.png)